 – Look at your manuscript's structure in the Corkboard or Outliner view in one pane, while you work on your scene in the other.

-The easiest way to activate the Split Screen is by clicking the Split button in the upper right corner of the Editor window.
-You can also choose Layout from the View menu to select your preferred style.
+To activate the split screen, click the Toggle Split button (Mac), or the Horizontal Split or Vertical Split button (Windows), in the upper right corner of the Editor window.
+You can also go to View—>Layout to select your preferred style.

-In the Tech Tuesday post about Snapshots and Unused Scenes, I mentioned that by creating a copy of a text document before you make revisions (instead of taking a Snapshot), you could use the Split Screen feature to easily compare old and new versions of the file.
+In the Tech Tuesday post about Snapshots and Unused Scenes, I mentioned that by creating a copy of a text document before you make revisions (instead of taking a Snapshot), you could use the Split Screen feature to easily compare old and new versions of the file (Mac only in 2.0).
 Now you know how. 🙂

 It takes a lot of tea and dark chocolate to fuel these posts.
 If you found something helpful, please consider a small donation to my pantry.
 Thank you!